opendocsg/slw-judgments-backfill/2002_SGHC_183/report.md

 29     In Singapore, s 4(9) of the Civil Law Act (Cap 43) is almost identical to that of the UK provisions referred to in the preceding paragraphs.

-30     The Court of Appeal in Singapore approved and adopted the principles expounded in the **_United Scientific Holdings_** case ( _supra_ ) in **_Tian Teck Construction Pte Ltd v Exklusiv Auto Pte Ltd_** [1992] 2 SLR 390.
+30     The Court of Appeal in Singapore approved and adopted the principles expounded in the **_United Scientific Holdings_** case ( _supra_ ) in **_Tian Teck Construction Pte Ltd v Exklusiv Auto Pte Ltd_** <span class="citation">[1992] 2 SLR 390</span>.
 It was held in that case that time would not be considered to be of the essence unless: (a) the parties expressly stipulate that conditions as to time must be strictly complied with; or

 (b) the nature of the subject matter of the contract or the surrounding circumstances showed that time should be considered to be of the essence; or (c) a party who had been subject to unreasonable delay, gave notice to the party in default, making time of the essence.